 Curatorial and Research Internships

-- Water quality analysis and daily monitoring
+- Laboratory water quality analyses, bioassays, and daily monitoring

 - Marine animal husbandry including feeding

-- Aquarium system maintenance and construction
+- General aquarium system maintenance

-- SCUBA Diving in Reef HQ Aquarium to assist with routine maintenance.
+- SCUBA diving in Reef HQ Aquarium to assist with routine maintenance.

 Eligibility for a Curatorial and Research Internship